Brand Name, Dosage Format and Strength

 STATEMENT ON USAGE FOR HIGH RISK GROUPS

-Children: The safety and efficacy of montelukast in infants younger than 6 mos old have not been established.
+Children: Safety and efficacy of pioglitazone in children have not been established.

 Hepatic Impairment: Pioglitazone is not recommended in patients with moderate to severe hepatic impairment (ALT more than 2.5 times the upper limit of normal, or active liver disease).
 It is also not recommended in patients who experienced troglitazone-associated jaundice.
 Exercise caution when using pioglitazone in patients with mild hepatic impairment.
 (See WARNINGS AND PRECAUTIONS, Hepatic Effects)